paulramisch/coa-similarity/rotation_model/readme.md

 # CNN tom rotate scans of Coat of Arms
-Architecture based on this architecure which was originaly written with Keras: https://shiva-verma.medium.com/image-angle-detection-using-neural-networks-77f38524951c
+Architecture based on this architecture which was originally written with Keras: https://shiva-verma.medium.com/image-angle-detection-using-neural-networks-77f38524951c

 # Annotation